TrymTube/mx_jail/ReadMe.md

 - Add it in your server.cfg // `ensure mx_jail`
 - Enjoy

+If you want to use the Jailmenu with your police menu then use this trigger

 ## SQL

 ALTER TABLE `users` ADD COLUMN `jail_time` INT NOT NULL DEFAULT '0';